 Even if the flowers aren’t enough of a draw for you to make the visit, I’d suspect that the dramatic rock face would do the trick.
 When I first saw Hon-Yabakei a few years ago on passing, I was shocked by its sudden appearance and had to pull over to take a closer look.
 I always look for an old man’s crooked lips and cyclops eye in one of the pillars.
 What can you see? 🤔

 The hand-carved tunnel of Ao-no-Domon is also an impressive sight.
 I’d been told by some locals that it was carved by a man who had committed murder early in his life.
 This man spent the next 30 years atoning for his sin by carving the tunnel with a chisel to provide easier access to an important shrine nearby.
 Ironically, he became rich in his later years by charging a toll on the tunnel.
 Honestly, I’m not sure if this part of the story is true or not but I enjoy it nonetheless.

-If you’re keen on reading more about what to visit in the area, Andrew from Voyapon wrote an article here: https://voyapon.com/kyushu-oita-yabakei-gorge/
+If you’re keen on reading more about what to visit in the area, here’s more about the Yabakei gorge in Nakatsu.